-Deleted: <#>Service Information: <#>Motor vehicle manufacturers shall provide the aftermarket service and repair industry emission-related service information for all 1994 and subsequent model year vehicles equipped with OBD II systems as set forth in sections (f)(6.3) through (6.5).
-The requirements of section (f)(6) shall supersede the service information requirements set forth in title 13, CCR section 1968.1.¶ <#>The Executive Officer shall waive the requirements of sections (f)(6.3) through (6.5) upon determining that the ARB or U.S. EPA has adopted a service information regulation or rule that is in effect and operative and requires motor vehicle manufacturers to provide emission-related service information:¶ <#>of comparable or greater scope than required under these provisions;¶ <#>in an easily accessible format and in a timeframe that is equivalent to or exceeds the timeframes set forth below; and ¶ <#>at fair and reasonable cost.¶ <#>For all 1994 and subsequent model year vehicles equipped with an OBD II system, manufacturers shall make readily available, at a fair and reasonable price to the automotive repair industry, vehicle repair procedures which allow effective emission-related diagnosis and repairs to be performed using only the SAE J1978 generic scan tool and commonly available, non-microprocessor based tools.¶ <#>As an alternative to publishing repair procedures required under section (f)(6.3), a manufacturer Formatted: Bullets and Numbering Deleted: s Deleted: (f) Deleted: (f) Deleted: :
+- (6.1) Motor vehicle manufacturers shall provide the aftermarket service and repair industry emission-related service information for all 1994 and subsequent model year vehicles equipped with OBD II systems as set forth in sections (f)(6.3) through (6.85).
+The requirements of section (f)(6) shall supersede the service information requirements set forth in title 13, CCR section 1968.1. - (6.2) The Executive Officer shall waive the requirements of sections (f)(6.3) through (6.85) if-upon determining that the ARB or U.S. EPA has adopted a service information regulation or rule that is in effect and operative and requires motor vehicle manufacturers to provide emission-related service information: - (A) of comparable or greater scope than required under these provisions; - (B) in an easily accessible format and in a timeframe that is equivalent to or exceeds the timeframes set forth below; and - (C) at fair and reasonable cost. - (6.3) For all 1994 and subsequent model year vehicles equipped with an OBD II system, manufacturers shall make readily available, at a fair and reasonable price to the automotive repair industry, vehicle repair procedures which allow effective emission-related diagnosis and repairs to be performed using only the SAE J1978 generic scan tool and commonly available, non-microprocessor based tools. - (6.4) As an alternative to publishing repair procedures required under section (f)(6.3), a manufacturer may publish repair procedures referencing the use of manufacturer-specific or enhanced equipment provided the manufacturer makes available to the aftermarket scan tool industry the information needed to manufacture scan tools to perform the same emission-related diagnosis and repair procedures (excluding any reprogramming) in a comparable manner as the manufacturer-specific diagnostic scan tool.